angularsen/UnitsNet/README.md

 double weightGrams = weightKg * 1000;
 double weightTonnes = weightKg / 1000;

-// ...and start using an explicit representation for the measurement then
+// ...and start using a static representation for the measurement then
 // explicitly convert to the unit of choice - when you need it.
 Mass weight = GetPersonWeight();
 double weightGrams = weight.Grams;